0cjs/sedoc/win/README.md

 --------

 - No symlinks before Visa.
 Still not understood by many programs.
   - Separate types for file and directory targets.
-- Create w/ `mklink /d source target` (w/o `/d` for files).
+  - Create w/ `mklink /d linkname target` (w/o `/d` for files).
+  - `mklink` does not work in bash, only CMD.
   - `SeCreateSymbolicLinkPriv` required, only admins have it by default (guarded by UAC).
 Can be assigend to other users/groups.
+- More standard (for Windows) alternatives:
-- Directory junctions (`mklink /j source target`) are a popular alternative.
+  - `mklink /j linkname target` for a Directory Junction
+  - `mklink /h linkname target` for a hard link (files only)

 Add priv with `gpedit.msc`: Computer Configuration » Window Settings » Security Settings » Local Policies » User Rights Assignment, Create